Difference between faradic and galvanic current

 Faradic current

-Faradic current is a sequence of pulses with defined shape and current intensity, as shown in fig. The pulse duration is of 0.1-1 ms and frequency of 50-100 Hz.
+Faradic current is a sequence of pulses with a defined shape and current intensity, as shown in Figure.
+The pulse duration is 0.1-1 ms, and the frequency is 50-100 Hz.

 faradic current